-It’s the dish that always brings a smile to the faces of children and grownups alike.
-Classic and comforting, the perfect meal to end any sort of day.
+Are you looking for a pasta dish that always brings a smile to the faces of children and grownups alike?
+Something that is classic and comforting, the perfect meal to end any sort of day??

 Ricotta Stuffed Shells Recipe with Marinara.
 BOOM.